 Requires audition.
 Please email director.

 Repertoire ranges from medieval chant to Renaissance madrigals and masses and occasionally to baroque operas and oratorios.
-The group varies in size but is usually about 16-22 singers.
+The group varies in size but is usually about 15-25 singers.
 The personnel includes undergraduate and graduate students (of voice, composition, musicology, mathematics, computer science, engineering, and business), as well as other individuals associated with CWRU, including a cardiologist and a clinical researcher.
-All of them love making music in a small choral setting.
+All of these members love making music in a small choral setting.